linyuiz/zgtools/README.md

 ### **zgtools All-in-One Genomic Analysis Toolkit**

 **zgtools** is a self-developed, highly integrated modular software suite containing over 200 functional modules, comprehensively covering various analysis tasks from conventional genomes to T2T genomes.
-Its application scenarios include but are not limited to: Survey evaluation, assembly, Hi-C-assisted assembly, T2T complete assembly, gene annotation, evolutionary analysis, centromere prediction, and various customized analyses.
+Its application scenarios include but are not limited to: **Survey evaluation, assembly, Hi-C-assisted assembly, T2T complete assembly, gene annotation, evolutionary analysis, centromere prediction, and various customized analyses**.
 Through a unified launcher interface, zgtools achieves efficient management of full-process analysis tasks, offering greater flexibility and customizability compared to Nextflow workflows.

 Leveraging practical experience from over 200 genome projects, zgtools has deeply optimized numerous standard analysis pipelines and implemented an automated update mechanism, striving to achieve the analytical goal of **"faster, more accurate, and better."**